 - Close a tab: Point to a tab and then tap on the touchpad with three fingers.

-- Open a link in a new tab: Point to a link, and then tap on the touchpad with three fingers.
+- Open a link in a new tab: Point to a link, and tap on the touchpad with three fingers.

 - Switch between tabs: Swipe left and right with three fingers when you have multiple tabs open.